centrifugal/centrifuge/README.md

 * `OnAlive` handler must not be called after `OnDisconnect`.
 * Client initiated request handlers can be processed asynchronously in goroutines to manage operation concurrency.
 This is achieved using callback functions.
 See [concurrency](https://github.com/centrifugal/centrifuge/tree/master/_examples/concurrency) example for more details.

+#### Channel history stream

+Centrifuge Broker interface supports saving Publication to history stream on publish.
+Depending on broker implementation this feature can be missing though.
+Builtin Memory and Redis engines support keeping Publication stream.
+When using default memory Engine Publication stream kept in process memory and lost as soon as process restarts.
+Redis engine keeps Publication stream in Redis LIST or STREAM data structures – reliability inherited from Redis configuration in this case.
+Centrifuge library publication stream not meant to be used as the only source of missed Publications for a client.
+It mostly exists to help many clients reconnect without creating a massive spike in load on your main application database.
+So application database still required in idiomatic use case.
+Centrifuge message recovery protocol feature designed to be used together with reasonably small Publication stream size all missed publications sent towards client in one protocol frame on resubscribe to channel.

 #### Logging

 Centrifuge library exposes logs with different log level.
 In your app you can set special function to handle these log entries in a way you want.